Rewarding community loyalty on Twitch

 In the following example, we will give an extra vote to anyone who has watched your stream for over 10 hours:

-1. Open up the «Community» menu from the main menu, then open the «Polls» menu from there.
-The community menu
+«Community»menu from the main menu, then open the«Polls»menu from there.

-2. Click the «Create poll» button at the bottom of the menu.
+«Create poll»button at the bottom of the menu. - Drag the

-Any of your community members who have watched the stream for over 10 hours will now have their vote count as 2 votes in your poll.
-With this example they can also subscribe (or be one of your Twitch VIPs or Moobot regulars) to get the extra vote.
+Any of your community members who have watched the stream for your specified amount of time will now have their vote count as 2 votes in your poll.

 Seeing how long you've been watching someone on Twitch